James W. W. Birch: Background

 Born in 1826, Birch served for a short period in the Royal Navy before joining the Roads Department in Ceylon in 1846.
-His career in Ceylon was successful, and on 6 June 1870 he was transferred to Singapore to take up the position of Colonial Secretary.
+His career in Ceylon was successful, and on 6 June 1870 he was transferred to Singapore to take up the position of Colonial Secretary of the Straits Settlements.

-Following the Pangkor Engagement, under which the Raja Abdullah had agreed to accept a British political agent to be known as a "Resident" at his court, Birch was appointed to the post on 4 November 1874 as the government custodian to the Sultan of Perak.
+Following the Pangkor Engagement, under which Raja Abdullah had agreed to accept a British political agent to be known as a "Resident" at his court, Birch was appointed to the post on 4 November 1874 as the government custodian to the Sultan of Perak.

 Assassination

+Birch was against the institution of slavery in Malaysia during his stay there, which ultimately resulted in his assassination.

 A Malay deputation entreated with Governor-General Andrew Clarke in Singapore "to prevent the Resident from interfering with religion and custom, from acting without consulting Sultan and chiefs, and from depriving them of their property, namely fugitive slaves and feudal dues."
 Clarke had already observed on 25 March 1875 that, "I am very much annoyed with Birch and the heads-over-heels way in which he does things; he and I will come to sorrow yet, if he does not mind."
-Due to unfavourable responses, on 21 July 1875 Raja Abdullah called a meeting of chiefs where after discussing poisoning Birch, they accepted the Maharaja Lela's offer to stab Birch to death.
+Due to unfavourable responses, on 21 July 1875 Raja Abdullah called a meeting of chiefs where after discussing poisoning Birch, they accepted Maharaja Lela's offer to stab Birch to death.

 Birch was killed on 2 November 1875 by followers of a local Malay chief, Maharaja Lela, including Sepuntum, who speared him to death while he was in the bath-house of his boat, SS Dragon, moored on the Perak river-bank below the Maharaja Lela's house, in Pasir Salak, near today's Teluk Intan (Teluk Anson).

-While experienced in the affairs of colonial government, he was never comfortable speaking in Malay, he also aroused the hostility of several Perak chiefs due to the new taxation collection system and his enforcement of public humiliation to enforce his authority such as burning homes and ordering the force surrender of arms and slaves.
+Although experienced in colonial government affairs, he was never comfortable speaking Malay.
+He also aroused the hostility of several Perakian chiefs due to the new taxation collection system and by enforcing his authority via methods causing public humiliation such as burning homes and ordering the surrender of arms and slaves.

-Sultan Abdullah, who was also believed to have some complicity in the assassination, was deposed and exiled to the Seychelles.
-His arch-rival Raja Yusuf was installed as sultan in his place.
+Sultan Abdullah, who was also believed to have had some complicity in the assassination, was deposed and exiled to Seychelles.
+His rival Raja Yusuf was installed as the 27th sultan of Perak on 7 October 1886.

 In the aftermath of the event, the administration shifted to Taiping.
 A new Resident, Sir Hugh Low, was appointed and went about his administration of Perak in a more diplomatic way.
 Whilst still banning outright slavery, he gradually phased out debt-slavery and assuaged the feelings of the ruler and chieftains by allowing for adequate monthly compensation to them.